geemus/slides/xdd/one/01_slide.md

   I find myself questioning existing stuff but lacking the context to know why or what might be better, so I explore.
   It is as much about the experience of the developer as it is about the experience of the user.
+  Finding empowerment through code and sharing that empowerment others.
   Make your own tools.

   Take notes when you see weird stuff, its too easy to forget to revisit.